MeanderingProgrammer/render-markdown.nvim/doc/limitations.md

 [ISSUE #35](https://github.com/MeanderingProgrammer/markdown.nvim/issues/35)

-Text that extends beyond available space will overwrite content.
+Text that extends beyond available space will can overwrite content.

+This has been fixed for headings when using neovim >= `0.10.0`.

 ## `LaTeX` Formula Positioning